 Stretching Into The Core Competencies Of That Next Role

 This is more about your career trajectory and where you want to go within the organization.
 It’s plotting a course to your next promotion.
-These are skills you want to build and experience you want to acquire that will also add value to your team and your organization.
+These are project management skills you want to build and experience you want to acquire that will also add value to your team and your organization.

 Example 2